Gauteng High Court Mediation – How do I get accredited?

 This requirement therefore seems to mean that you need to be a graduate and must be, or must have practiced in a “relevant profession” (again not defined).

-This is important because your service provider is responsible for (i) confirming that you meet the qualification standards, and (ii) that you have agreed to practice under their practice supervision rules (Code of Conduct, Complaint and Disciplinary processes).
+This requirement is important because your service provider is responsible for (i) confirming that you meet the qualification standards, and (ii) that you have agreed to practice under their practice supervision rules (Code of Conduct, Complaint and Disciplinary processes).

 The DiSAC accredited Service Providers are listed here: